ybxiang05/chinatown_stories_11ty/content/interviews/alain-chow.md

 **CT:** Why is Vancouver’s Chinatown important to you?

 **A:** Chinatown is home to me in its own sense.
 I’ve spent the last nine years here, almost everyday.
 I’m now part business owner, I work here everyday, and I support businesses here.
 It’s a place of refuge for my culture, because it’s a repository for our food, our language, and our ethnicity.
-It’s a place of belonging. **CT:** What’s your fondest memory in Chinatown?
+It’s a place of belonging.

+**CT:** What’s your fondest memory in Chinatown?

 **A:** My fondest memory would be the opening of Kissa Tanto.
 I’ve been working in restaurants for almost 20 years now, and it’s always been a dream of mine to be a restaurateur.
 When the opportunity presented itself, it was a lifelong dream come true.
 Everything in that first year of when Kissa Tanto first opened was a happy memory for me.

 {% contentImage "baoBei_2of5.jpg", "Bao Bei restaurant interior.
 Rustic wood planks afixed vertically along the wall from floor to ceiling are decorated with tarnished antique silver trays.
 Bins of groceries in paper bags are placed against the wall." %}

 **CT:** What does resilience mean to you?

 **A:** It means putting in continuous effort in the face of adversity.
 Chinatowns around the world are all examples of resilience, especially this year.
 The fact that we’re all still here, not throwing in the towel and moving to another neighbourhood, means we believe in this neighbourhood, and believe in the people of this neighbourhood.
 I think that’s a good example of resilience.
 It’s been a difficult year for everyone, but working and being involved in this neighbourhood makes it feel like there’s been more adversity here than in others.

 {% contentImage "baoBei_3of5.jpg", "View of the bar.
-Liquor bottles of various colours and sizes are lined in tiers along the wall, above this display is a large tarnished mirror with a sign on the bottom left that reads "Don't shoot the bartender, he's half shot already".
+Liquor bottles of various colours and sizes are lined in tiers along the wall, above this display is a large tarnished mirror with a sign on the bottom left that reads 'Don't shoot the bartender, he's half shot already'.
 In the foreground are two paper bags with groceries.
 Leafy green vegetables peek out from on the of bags." %}

 **CT:** What does resilience mean to you?